andreng1/Alzheimer-s-Dissertation/README.md

 #R Files - Used for case control matching and used for applying supervised machine learning algorithms

+#The three trees/graphs are examples of some of the resulting diagrams

 #For more details please see the flow diagrams